Zymbit-Wallet/eth-zymbit-keyring/README.md

 ### serialize()

-Retuerns a JSON-serializable object with the `wallet_name` or `master_slot` properties of the keyring.
+Returns a JSON-serializable object with the `wallet_name` or `master_slot` properties of the keyring.
 This object can be passed into `deserialize()` to recover the state of the keyring.

 ### deserialize( object )